 Such vital victories propel writers forward, Loriann believes.
-She has seen this in her own writing career, which began both out of a desire to be share information and be publishes as well as out of necessity.
-Loriann never saw herself as a published author when she began decades ago, graduating from college in the midst of a recession in her hometown of Pittsburgh, PA.
-It was hard to find full-time jobs for those with a liberal arts focus, let alone a writing or broadcasting major.
-This didn’t daunt her forever and she still smiles when she remembers the compliments paid by some college friends—namely how she took her passion for writing and found ways to earn money from her skill set.
+She has seen this in her own writing career, which began both out of a desire to share information and be published as well as necessity.
+Loriann never saw herself as a book author when she graduated from college outside of Pittsburgh, PA.
+In the midst of a recession, full-time jobs weren’t plentiful.
+This didn’t daunt her; Loriann remembers the compliments paid by college friends on how she took her passion for writing and found ways to earn money.

 Concurrently, she contributed to community, bridal, parenting, and senior magazines working her way from small contributions to airline magazine cover stories.
-Loriann represented Elegant Bride magazine on numerous press trips to contribute honeymoon travel articles; she increased her income by re-slanting that research to other markets, namely Parents, Parenting, The Saturday Evening Post, USAir Magazine, and regional parenting publications.
-Teaching others the techniques to become published themselves, Ms. Oberlin taught freelance writing at community colleges, at the informal program of the University of Pittsburgh, Writer’s Digest School, and at many writer’s conferences.
+Loriann represented Elegant Bride on numerous press trips for honeymoon travel articles; she increased her income by re-slanting research to other markets, namely Parents, Parenting, The Saturday Evening Post, USAir Magazine, and regional parenting publications.
+Teaching others how to become freelance writers, Ms. Oberlin taught at community colleges, the University of Pittsburgh, Writer’s Digest School, and at many writer’s conferences.

-In 1995, Writer’s Digest Books featured her knowledge in Writing for Money, which got featured in the Writer’s Digest Book Club, Literary Guild, and Doubleday Book Clubs.
-This book’s success started her down the path of book authorship.
-Years later, AMACOM published Writing for Quick Cash, which became a course in the former Barnes & Noble University.
+In 1995, Writer’s Digest showcased her knowledge in Writing for Money, her first book and a featured selection of Writer’s Digest Book Club, Literary Guild, and Doubleday Book Clubs.
+Later, AMACOM published Writing for Quick Cash, which Barnes & Noble used in an online seminar Loriann led.

-Writing to Make Money is her new series for writers, students, retirees, or professionals and small business owners who want to capitalize on their writing skill to add income to their bank accounts, promote their products or services, enhance their images, or simply write for self-expression but earn money in the process.
-She’s uniquely equipped to be the cheerleader for writers with her base of cognitive-behavioral tips and encouragement to set realistic goals, work efficiently, save money, and steer clear of get-rich-quick fantasies.
+Writing to Make Money is a 2018 series for writers, students, retirees, small business owners and professionals who want to capitalize on skills, add income to the bank, promote products or services, enhance images, or write for self-expression.
+She’s uniquely equipped to cheerlead with cognitive-behavioral tips to set realistic goals, work efficiently, save money, and steer clear of get-rich-quick fantasies.
 That’s what you get in this series.
 While the landscape has changed since she began decades ago, Loriann wholeheartedly believes that writing, for so many, is a near perfect side hustle in what they call the gig economy.
 Why not give it a try?

 Job Search & Resume Writing